ivailo1st/widgets/README.md

 ## Search Widgets

 Search widgets are a way to add more search-capabilities to Colibo.
 The widget itself is responsible for showing the search-results.
-The widget is instantiated like page-widgets, but must also maintain a `tabName` property, and `search` and `clear` methods.
-The search-method is called with a string of the searchword whenever a user performans a search. the search-method can return a promise that resolves to a number that will be displayed in the tab-bar.
+The widget is instantiated like page-widgets, but must also maintain a `tabName` (string) property, and `search` and `clear` methods.
+The search-method is called with a string of the searchword whenever a user performans a search. the search-method should return a promise that will resolve to the number that will be displayed in the tab-bar.
 Whenever the user clears the search, the `clear` method will be called.
+At instantiation-time a `simpleMode` (boolean) property will be assigned - this will be true, when your search-widget is displayed in the navigation - and false in other cases (like the detail page).
+We recommend showing no settings and pagination-options when in simpleMode.

 ## Context